You're All I've Got Tonight: Composition

 The song opens with a tom-tom drum beat processed with a distinctive flanging effect, leading to a power chord riff played on distorted guitars that also have a distinctive flanging effect.
 Initially, the rhythm guitar plays a chromatic riff of power chords ascending from A, to A♯, to B, then E to B, and repeating.
 The riff gives way to an extended vamp on B major.
 To conclude the verses and introduce the chorus, the band sings "Ahh" in triads, descending in half notes, from B major to A major, while the music strictly maintains a B power chord.
 At this point, the song could have gone to an E major chord, which would complete a plagal cadence, or a V-IV-I turnaround.
 Instead, the chorus alternates between G and A major chords, with the vocal harmonies on the G featuring the major seventh, F♯.

 The G to A progression leads back to the A–A♯–B riff of the next verse.
 Over the B power chord, lead guitarist Elliot Easton plays a trill between the notes D and D♯, respectively the minor and major thirds of the B chord, which reinforces the ambivalence of the song's key.
 During the second and third verses, a call and response effect is created between Ric Ocasek's vocals and Easton's lead guitar fills.
 (Both of which are, increasingly, derived from the B blues scale.)

 After the second chorus, there is a brief, melodic guitar solo over the chorus music.
 After the third chorus, the band vamps over a B power chord, creating a feeling similar to the verses, as a new solo gradually emerges.
 During this solo, keyboardist Greg Hawkes alternates between high-pitched triads of A major and B major, while the rhythm guitars and bass remain on B. Ocasek's rhythm guitar part is strummed with the accents primarily on the off-beat eighth notes, a technique heard earlier on the album, in "Good Times Roll", another song centering on the chords B, A, and G.

-After the second solo, there is one last iteration of the chorus, and the song ends abruptly, seguing into "Bye Bye Love".
+After the second solo, there is one last iteration of the chorus, and the song ends abruptly, segueing into "Bye Bye Love".
+Because there is little to no pause between tracks, both songs are often played in succession by several radio stations as a two-fer.